-7.2.1.
+6.2.1.
 Differential Treatment

 A relay MAY add information to requests if the client is aware of the nature of the information that could be added.
 The client does not need to be aware of the exact value added for each request, but needs to know the range of possible values the relay might use.
-It is important to note that information added by the relay can reduce the size of the anonymity set of clients at a gateway.
+Importantly, information added by the relay - beyond what is already revealed through encapsulated requests from clients - can reduce the size of the anonymity set of clients at a gateway.